dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-getting-started.rst

 standoff
   Transforms old-style standoff markup (containing tag names as strings) to new-style standoff markup (using different OWL class names for different tags).

+creator
+  Transforms existing ``knora-base:Owner`` group inside permissions to ``knora-base:Creator``.

+owner
+  Gives ``knora-base:Creator`` **CR permissions** to correspond to the previous behaviour for owners.
+  Use with care as it will add permissions that where not there before.

 all
   Runs all of the above transformations.